Surgery for small intestine adenocarcinoma

 In very advanced situations, a fairly rigid tube (called a stent) is passed through the blocked area and left in place so digested food can pass.
 If this can’t be done, a tube may be placed in the stomach to drain it and decrease problems with nausea and vomiting.

-For more general information about surgery, please see our document called Understanding Cancer Surgery: A Guide for Patients and Families.
+For more general information about surgery, please see our document called A Guide to Cancer Surgery.

 Last Medical Review: 04/30/2014